Refresh the cURL root certificate bundle on macOS Mojave and earlier endpoints to restore TLS trust

-This Automox Worklet™ updates the root certificate bundle used by cURL and other SSL-dependent tools on macOS endpoints running Mojave (10.14) or earlier.
-The Worklet downloads the current certificate bundle from the LibreSSL project and replaces /etc/ssl/cert.pem, resolving certificate verification failures caused by expired root certificates.
+This Automox Worklet™ refreshes the system-wide root certificate bundle that cURL and other OpenSSL-backed tools read from /etc/ssl/cert.pem on macOS endpoints running Mojave (10.14) or earlier.
+The Worklet downloads the current bundle from the LibreSSL portable project on GitHub, backs up the existing file to /etc/ssl/cert.BAK, and writes the new bundle in place.
+After the swap, it runs an openssl s_client probe against api.automox.com to confirm the trust chain validates end to end.

 Consider Worklets your easy button